 - 1. Work with your school or district team if you have one.
 If not, work individually on this activity.
 Since individual student data for your district will be available in District Reports, only authorized district or school personnel may access the data. - 2.
 Locate the issue and focusing question that you developed in Activity 1.
-If, after becoming familiar with the data available in District Reports, you feel you can address the question using District Reports, write the issue and question on the Data Analysis Record 3 (on page 46).
+If, after becoming familiar with the data available in District Reports, you feel you can address the question using District Reports, write the issue and question on the Data Analysis Record 3 (on page Error!
+Bookmark not defined.).
 If this question is not appropriate, choose one from those created by the group earlier in the session or develop a new question of personal interest. - 3.
-Identify the following parameters and record the information below. - a.
-What population of students does your focusing question address? - b.
-Do you want data on growth, achievement, or both? \\\\\\ - c.
-Do you want data on individual students or aggregate data on groups of students? - 4.
-Log on to District Reports in the NJ SMART data warehouse. - 5.
-Identify the report(s) that are most likely to contain the data that will address your focusing question (keep in mind that most profiles also display student growth data in the rows-student growth data are not only available in the NJ ASK Student Growth Profile). - 6.
-Generate the report(s).
+Identify the following parameters and record the information below.